Inventory API

 For products or services to be tracked in an inventory, they must be defined as item variations in the Square catalog.
 In other words, a catalog defines what the seller has for sale, whereas an inventory describes how much the seller has in stock or has changed in stock.
 In the Seller Dashboard, managing the catalog and maintaining the inventory are integrated in the Item Library.

 The Square Inventory API lets you create applications to manage Square inventories programmatically on behalf of Square sellers.
 Specifically, you can use the Inventory API to adjust inventory quantities and review inventory changes for products in a Square catalog.
-To track new products or services, you must enable your application to call the Square Catalog API to create appropriate items with required item variations.
+To track new products or services, you must enable your application to call the Catalog API to create appropriate items with required item variations.

 Link to section